projectcalico/calico/docs/DigitalOcean.md

 ![alt tag](digitalocean/Create_Droplet_2.png)

 Before selecting "Create Droplet", you will need to specify the User Data.
-Paste the **cloud-config** from the Getting Started section into the text field that appears after selecting the User Data checkbox.
+Paste the **cloud-config** you saved from the Getting Started section into the User Data text field.

-Repeat the instance creation steps until you have 3 Calico hosts (or however many hosts you chose as the size).
+Repeat the instance creation steps until you have 3 Calico hosts (or however many hosts you chose as the etcd size in Getting Started).
 Use the same cloud-config as the User Data for each host.

 ## Installing calicoctl on each node
 SSH into each Calico host you created using the IP addresses found in the Droplets section of the Web Console.
 On each node, there should be a script file called "install_calico" in the home directory.
 Run the script on each node to set up Calico: